A Therapist Explains Why Black Mental Health Professionals Like Herself Need to Practice Grace

 Dr. Jackson said viewing videos and reading articles on social media about these tragic deaths makes the trauma more intense – you can’t escape, and it can act as a trigger.
 On top of that, COVID-19 is killing a higher percentage of Black Americans, and she acknowledged that this only adds to the distress.
 “As a Black therapist, not only do we have to work on helping our clients process the trauma that they’re experiencing related to this, but we’re essentially healing and going through these things at the same time our clients are,” she said.

-How Black Therapists Can Prioritise Their Mental Health
+How Black Therapists Can Prioritize Their Mental Health

 Ahead, you’ll find tips from Dr. Jackson for Black therapists during this time.
 These are all coping mechanisms that have helped her, and she wants to stress the importance of remembering that therapists outside of work are real people, too.